 “What’s with him?”
 Andy asks.
 “There’s nothing wrong with having one dang beer!”
 “Andy!” his wife exclaims, “Watch your mouth!
 That graphic language really bothers me.”

-Now do you see the need that we Christians have to truly understand Christian liberty?
+Now do you see why it’s so important that we Christians truly understand Christian liberty?